 The stores are all dressed up for the holidays.
 Head to the local mall and walk the hallways while enjoying the sights and sounds of the season.
 People often don’t remember the gift you gave them last year, but they will remember time spent together doing something special.
 If you need help providing food for your family or yourself, there are so many opportunities to eat a holiday meal at area churches.
 The food pantries are also well stocked for holiday needs.

 Perhaps you don’t have family close by and you’re feeling sad or lonely.
-If you feel isolated during the holidays, take steps to join in activities that are happening all over the community.
+If you feel isolated during the holidays, or you feel you have a lot of debt, then you can find help with resources at https://www.debtconsolidation.com/loans/.
 Ask a neighbor or friend if they need help with gift wrapping or clearing a walkway.
 If you know of someone who is alone during this time, invite him/her to a meal or other gathering.
 There are lots of volunteer opportunities at agencies, churches, etc. during the holidays.
 You can help serve a meal, purchase and organize gifts or deliver items.
 Helping someone in need is a great way to lift your mood, and you’ll be working side by side with others as well.
 You never know — one of those people may become a new friend.

 The weather and lack of sunshine can affect your mood.
 We all need a little sunshine in our lives to keep up our spirits.
 Putting brighter than usual light bulbs in a lamp and sitting near or under it will help.
 We often feel cooped up during the winter months.
 Even if there is snow on the ground, put on some warm boots and get outside for a walk every day.
 Exercise will help you feel better and more energetic.